benshu/strap/README.md

 Heavily -copied- inspired by [Strap](https://github.com/MikeMqcuaid/strap) from [GitHub](https://github.com/) with attempt to adapt to our environment and style.

+## Ideals

+- Aim for the broadest common ground sane defaults and requirement.
+- Avoid personal taste as much as possible.
+- Allow for extension with external dotfiles repository with simple hooks.
+- Strengthen security
+- Adhere to company policy

 ## Features

 - Disables Java in Safari (for better security)